iceshard-engine/coding-style/README.md

 static inline float cost(const Vector3 &p1, const Vector3 &p2) const;
 ```

-IceShard does not use Doxygen, so avoid using Doxygen markup in your function comments.
-Instead write them in plain English.
-Note that we *used to* use Doxygen, so there is a fair ammount of Doxygen markup still left in the code base.
-This will be cleaned up over time.
+Currently `IceShard` does not make use of Doxygen.

-Also, since we are not using Doxygen, avoid using `\\\` for comments, just use plain `\\` instead.
+However you are allowed to use Doxygen markup because many editors or plugins make use of these to provide better tooltips.

-If you need to add markup to your comments to highlight specific words, you should use Markdown syntax.
+It is still preferet to just use the plain `Markdown` syntax if you need to hilight specific words or phrases in your comment.

-#### Don't put high level documentation in source code comments
+### **Don't put high level documentation in source code comments**

 Source code comments are not and should not be the only kind of documentation.
 Source code comments are good for documenting details that are directly related to the code, such as reference documentation for an API.